crsuzh/SwissRN/content/organisation/index.md

 Potential stakeholders include funders (both governmental and charity) and non-profit organisations that are part of the academic environment.
 To become a member of the Stakeholder Engagement Group an organization has to provide direct financial support or support in kind to SwissRN and is required to agree to our mission and values.

-If you would like to become a member of the Stakeholder Engagement Group of the Swiss Reproducibility Network, please send an email to [Eva Furrer](mailto:eva.furrer@uzh.ch).
+If you would like to become a member of the Stakeholder Engagement Group of the Swiss Reproducibility Network, please send an email to [Manuela H&ouml;fler](mailto:manuelamaria.hoefler@uzh.ch).

 ### Advisory Board {#advisory-board}
 An external Advisory Board comprising academics from the international research community with expertise related to the goals of the network supports the steering committee regarding strategy and direction.